effektif/user-docs/docs/profile.rst

 .. figure:: /_static/images/profile/organizations.png

 You can use the leave icon to leave an organisation.
-When you leave an organisation, Signavio Workflow will:
+When you leave an organisation, Workflow Accelerator will:

 * remove you from the organisation’s groups
 * remove you from process models (process owner, access controls, action candidates)
 * unassign you from tasks in the organisation’s processes
 * remove your participation in cases of the organisation’s processes
-* free up one of the organisation’s Signavio Workflow licenses.
+* free up one of the organisation’s Workflow Accelerator licenses.

 .. _services: